La Gira de Costa (Costa Rica)

 - There are a handful of bike shops on this loop, which are marked on the route map.
 Costa Ricans are crazy for their mountain biking (hello, La Ruta) so obtaining quality parts and service is possible.

 - Both U.S. dollars and the Costa Rican colon are used in the country.
 In general, most accommodations and restaurants accept both currencies, but for smaller establishments like local eateries and mini supermarkets, it’s preferable to work in colones.
 The exchange rate at the airport sucks, so it’s best to use an ATM in Liberia to obtain local currency.
 Costa Rica is on the expensive side with respect to food and accommodation compared to most Central American countries.
+(Many things are more expensive here than other Central American countries because wages are higher by law and employers have to pay extra to cover a certain percentage of employee healthcare on top of each employee’s salary.
+Sometimes foods for sale like avocado are imported from other countries because local options are much more expensive.)

 - Despite its long history with gringo tourism, English is definitely not universally spoken in Costa Rica.
 It’s helpful to know some phrases in Spanish to get along easier.
 When all else fails, fire up the Google Translate.